ckessler2/CORA_FiniteDiff/README.md

 ### Limitations

-* Only works for 1st and 2nd derivative matrices (Jacobian and Hessian).
-Third-order should be possible, but I could not get it to work
+* Only works up to 2nd order derivatives (Jacobian and Hessian).
+3rd order should be possible, but I could not get it to work
+* Approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts
+* Accuracy of reachable set depends on several parameters in the reachability script, which I determined through trial and error

 ### Tank Example